Omni Calculator logo

 🙋 You can learn about intersecting lines at our intersection of two lines calculator — and if your lines are parallel, perhaps you should visit our parallel lines calculator!

-As we said before: when two planes are parallel, we can't find an intersection, and they are either separated by a given distance or totally coincide.
-Respectively, these situations arise if the normal vectors match (hence the planes have the same orientation) and if d1=d2d_1=d_2 (thus fixing the distance of the two planes) as well.
+As we said before, when two planes are parallel, we can't find an intersection, and they are either separated by a given distance or totally coincide.
+These situations arise when their normal vectors match (hence, the planes have the same orientation).

 Finding the line of intersection of two planes involves dealing with lines in the 3D space: this is not a straightforward task!
 We can find the line of intersection of two planes in two ways; let's meet the first one.

 In this section, we will calculate the line of intersection of two planes as a parametric equation.
-This method follows a simple sequence of steps that don't depend on the coefficients of the planes' equations.
+This method follows a simple sequence of steps:

 How to find the intersection of two planes using the symmetric form of the line equation